pachyderm/pachyderm/doc/examples/ml/iris/README.md

 - Clone this repo.
 - Install/deploy Pachyderm (See the [Pachyderm docs](http://docs.pachyderm.io/en/latest/) for details.
 In particular, the [local installation](http://docs.pachyderm.io/en/latest/getting_started/local_installation.html) is a super easy way to experiment with Pachyderm).

-## 1. Check that Pachyderm is running on Kubernetes
+## 1. Make sure Pachyderm is running

 You should be able to connect to your Pachyderm cluster via the `pachctl` CLI.
 To verify that everything is running correctly on your machine, you should be able to run the following with similar output: